 Since you have scratched this trade your liability is now zero.

 Another example of scratching is to cancel any unwanted trades that you have in the market, that have not yet been backed/layed.

-This is one of the most common methods of trading.
+This is one of the most common methods of Betfair trading technique and Betfair trading strategy 2022.
 This trade is performed Prerace.

 The idea is to back something within a tick or twos difference, in hope that you can exit out effectively, leaving as little risk as possible.

 Beware, this works most of the time.
 However, you must be prepared to “Red-Out”, if necessary.